mdevoe12/playtime/README.md

 By the end of this section, you should be able to create an account/login to the app on your local machine.

+Note: You will need to edit the .env file that should have been created upon running ```bin/rails``` during initial setup.
+For more information regarding the .env file, please see the [Environment](#environment) section of this ReadMe.

 This application uses Amazon OAuth for authentication.
 In order to create an account or login locally: